robrix/Postmodern-Programming/Postmodern Programming.md

     	return [self nthObject:n default:nil];
     }

 Looked at through the same lens, each of these definitions has captured only one concrete concept!
-And _this_ is more than simply semantics: did you notice that when we defined `-nthObject:default:` and then redefined `-nthObject:` in terms of it, we didn’t need to change `-firstObject` at all?
+And _this_ is more than simply semantics: perhaps you noticed that when we defined `-nthObject:default:` and then redefined `-nthObject:` in terms of it, we didn’t need to change `-firstObject` at all!
 It stayed exactly the same.

 This is getting near the heart of the difference between simplicity and ease.
 When you want the first object in an array (defaulting to nil if empty), is it easier to write the code out by hand or to use `-nthObject:` and pass 0?
 Obviously, `-nthObject:` is easier.
 Is it easier to use `-nthObject:`, again passing 0, or to use `-firstObject`?
 Again, obviously `-firstObject` is easier.
 But is it _simpler_?